gwilymk/congregation/README.md

 The font is released under the open font licence.

-The title music (which doesn't play yet) is by Mathew Pablo (www.mathewpablo.com) and released under creative commons by attribution.
+The title music (which doesn't play yet) is by Matthew Pablo (www.matthewpablo.com) and released under creative commons by attribution.

 Please see the relevant directories or websites for more information.